benmvp/slides/2017/nodevember/why-react.md

 - But it was really "separation of technologies"
 - But when the template changed, you needed to change the view
 - When the model changed, you needed to change the template, and so on
-- As things got complex, hard to know the effects changing one would have on the other
+- What we found was, as things got complex, hard to know the effects changing one would have on the other

 /////